Longmire (TV series): Season three

-As Branch recovers from being shot, he comes to believe he was shot by David Ridges (David Midthunder), a Cheyenne who was thought to have committed suicide and been cremated.
+As Branch recovers from being shot, he comes to believe he was shot by David Ridges (David Midthunder), a Cheyenne who was thought to have died by suicide and been cremated.
 Walt and the others do not believe him, and he begins his own investigation.
 In prison, Henry is abused by other Native Americans, led by former Cheyenne reservation police chief Malachi Strand (Graham Greene).
 Strand believes Henry contributed to his arrest through his friendship with Walt.
 When Malachi makes it difficult for Henry to obtain an attorney, Cady decides to represent him.
 Henry gets released on bail and sets out to prove his innocence.

 Malachi is also released and begins working as security for Jacob Nighthorse (A Martinez), a prominent Cheyenne businessman and developer.
 Both Branch and Henry uncover clues that point to Nighthorse's being involved in their cases, with Ridges as a key figure.
 Walt believes Nighthorse might have had a part in his wife's murder.
 He begins to believe that Branch is obsessed by his ideas about Ridges and suspends him temporarily, putting him in the care of his father Barlow (Gerald McRaney).
 Walt and Henry learn that Ridges killed Miller Beck.
-Walt learns of Ridges' hideout location and kills him in a confrontation, in self defence.
-Confronted by evidence that proves that Ridges, and not Henry killed Miller Beck, Fales is forced to drop all charges against Henry, but the investigations continue.
+Walt learns of Ridges' hideout location and kills him in a confrontation, in self defense.
+Confronted by evidence that proves that Ridges, not Henry, killed Miller Beck, Fales is forced to drop all charges against Henry, but the investigations continue.
 Branch questions his father, who admits to having paid Nighthorse to hire Ridges to kill Walt's wife in hopes of helping Branch become sheriff.
 The season ends with the sound of a gunshot.